prefab-cloud/prefab-cloud-docs-web/docs/ruby-sdk/dynamic-log-levels.md

 ## Setting Dynamic Log Levels

-A simple example here is worth a million words.
+An example here is worth a million words.

 First add a simple controller.